dwhall/minisvd2nim/readme.txt

 [minisvd2nim](github.com/dwhall/minisvd2nim) is a command line tool that processes one SVD file as input and renders declarative nim source to stdout.
-The declarations are calls to templates which render the final nim code.
-This way, a programmer can change the templates, and not the minisvd2nim binary, if changes are needed or improvements are found to the final code.
+The declarations invoke templates which produce the final nim code.
+This way, a programmer can change the templates, and not the minisvd2nim binary, to fix or improve the final code.

                                            ┌──────────────────────┐
                                            │                      │